-Contractor-Controlled Insurance Programs (CCIPs, also called wrap-ups) are an alternative method for insuring large construction projects (typically more than \$200 million) that have numerous subcontractors.

-Rather than having each subcontractor provide its own insurance, GCs can create a single insurance program that covers all parties involved, which can translate into significant project savings.
+Contractor-controlled insurance programs, a.k.a.
+CCIPs or wrap-ups, are an alternative method for insuring large construction projects (typically those in the \$200 million+ range) that have numerous subcontractors.
+Rather than having each subcontractor provide its own insurance, general contractors can create a single insurance program that covers all parties involved, which can translate into significant project savings.

-As the name implies, CCIPs offer centralized control for a single large project (or a number of smaller projects) leading to a safer risk management process.
+CCIPs get their name from the centralized control they offer for a single large project or a number of smaller projects - leading to a safer risk management process.
 The colloquial term "wrap-up" has a similar origin - all insurance and risk management is wrapped up into one program.
-Relying on one policy provides better protection through broader policy language, raises liability limits, reduces losses, simplifies claim management, and extends liability coverage.
+Relying on one policy provides better protection through broader policy language, raises liability limits, reduces losses, simplifies claim management and extends liability coverage.

-However, CCIPs are much like city skylines - they constantly change with the growing construction market.
+However, CCIPs are much like city skylines - they constantly change along with the growing construction market.
 Those changes should merit attention not only from large GCs, but also smaller contractors that have previously operated below the typical \$200 million financial threshold.
-Even if your company isn't a GC, but it frequently performs work on wrap-up projects, it's still a good idea to better understand these programs in order to streamline future work.
+Even if your company isn't a GC, but it frequently performs work on wrap-up projects, you should still gain a better understanding of these programs to streamline future work.

-To help you become more familiar with the new CCIP landscape, this article provides a quick refresher on wrap-ups, an overview of CCIPs' rising popularity, and a guide to organizing and administering CCIPs to leverage savings.
+To help you become more familiar with the new CCIP landscape, this guide provides a quick explanation of wrap-ups, an overview of CCIPs' rising popularity and a set of best practices for organizing and administering CCIPs to realize greater savings.